 In addition, Florida is often ground zero for national security matters such as illegal drug importation & interdiction, illegal immigration, and ecological concerns such as sea level rise.

-Just as FINS is situated within a state that plays a role in overseeing crucial national security operations and resources, it is also advantageously based within one of the nation’s leading research institutions, whose current AI-infrastructure already enables it to emerge as a leader in AI research, development, and education.
+Just as FINS is situated within a state that plays a role in overseeing crucial national security operations and resources, it is also advantageously based within one of the nation’s leading research institutions, whose current AI-infrastructure already enables it to emerge as a leader in AI/Data Science research, development, and education.